knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 * DONE -- currently, the chosen key is added to authorized_keys for every rpiSetup.
 Maybe remove duplicates?
 * DONE -- Update the entry README.md.
 Maybe split the scripts/README.md into a README per section to make it easier to find information...
 * DONE -- add function to list the videos on host and raspberry pi
+* DONE -- add function to show rpi log file
+* DONE -- add documentation of what is in the .rpi directory
 * DROPPED -- use tool to create a proper rpi server (like numbat does).
 This is dropped for now as it would add a lot of code to maintain without much value.
 * DROPPED -- make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh.
 More hastle and untransparency than benifit
 * DROPPED -- maybe make the functions work on rpi as on remote host...
 Or is it too much abstraction?
 Not really needed